yamafaktory/grunt-locales/README.md

 Type: `Boolean`
 Default value: `true`

-If this option is true, removes obsolete locale strings from the JSON files.
+If enabled, removes obsolete locale strings from the JSON files.
 This excludes strings parsed from the HTML templates and the default messages.

 #### options.defaultMessagesFile